jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 ### Recommendation

-Ongoing work at the IETF's GREEN working group is already improving existing energy consumption metrics and frameworks.
-Some further considerations apply, however.
-In order to meet the needs of the use cases discussed above, the following architectural design principles are proposed.
+Ongoing work at the IETF's GREEN working group is already targeted at improving existing energy consumption metrics and frameworks but some further considerations may apply.
+In order to meet the needs discussed above, the following architectural design principles are proposed.

 #### Generality